luqven/gh-stack/README.md

 SUBCOMMANDS:
-    annotate      Annotate the descriptions of all PRs in a stack with metadata about all PRs in the stack autorebase    Rebuild a stack based on changes to local branches and mirror these changes up to the remote log           Print a list of all pull requests in a stack to STDOUT rebase        Print a bash script to STDOUT that can rebase/update the stack (with a little help)
+    annotate      Annotate the descriptions of all PRs in a stack with metadata about all PRs in the stack autorebase    Rebuild a stack based on changes to local branches and mirror these changes up to the remote land          Land a stack by squash-merging the topmost approved PR and closing the rest log           Print a list of all pull requests in a stack to STDOUT rebase        Print a bash script to STDOUT that can rebase/update the stack (with a little help)

-# Print a description of the stack to stdout. for a specific repository.
+# Print a description of the stack to stdout (auto-detects repository from git remote)
 $ gh-stack log 'stack-identifier'

-# # Idempotently add a markdown table summarizing the stack
+# Idempotently add a markdown table summarizing the stack
-# to the description of each PR in the stack for a specific repository.
+# to the description of each PR in the stack
 $ gh-stack annotate 'stack-identifier'

-# Same as above, but for the specified repository.
+# Override auto-detected repository with -r flag
 $ gh-stack annotate 'stack-identifier' -r '<some/repo>'

 # Same as above, but with a custom title prefix.